HoergerL/MathTrainer_1x1/README.md

 #### Created in March 2020

-This is a really simple app to train the 1x1, which is dedicated to my little sister.
-Sadly she didn't want to do maths, even with that app, so I never implemented more features. :(
+This is a really simple app to practice the multiplication table up to 100 (german: 1x1), dedicated to my little sister.
+Sadly she didn't want to do maths, even with this app, so I never implemented more features. :(

 <p> &nbsp </p>

 ## How it works

-The app creates a math task from the 1x1 and shows 4 different possible solutions.
+The app generates a task from the multiplication table to solve and gives the user 4 possible answers to choose from.
 To make it a little bit more difficult the answers are not completely randomized, but close to the result.
-You have to answer the task in between 5s.
-If you are not able to or if you answer wrong, the screen will be colored red for 0,5s and you will lose one point.
-When you answer right, the screen turns green for 0,5s and you get one point.
-In any case you get a toast-message, which shows you feedback.
-After 30s the game is up and the app shows your points and your highscore.
-From there you can try again or leave the app.
+The answer has to be submitted in under 5 seconds.
+If either the time runs out or the wrong answer has been chosen, the screen is will be colored red for 0.5 seconds and the player loses a point.
+If the answer is correct, the screen flashes green for 0.5 seconds and a point is awarded instead.
+In both cases the player gets a toast message as feedback.
+After a total of 30 seconds has passed the game is over and the current score alongside the highscore is displayed.
+The player may start again or leave the app at this point.

 <p> &nbsp </p>